 SmartLock enabled cabinets integrated with PowerIQ or other third party systems authorize door access remotely.
-In the event that the remote authorization is not accessible, you can configure local door access rules as a fallback method.
+In the event that the remote authorization is not accessible, local rules can be configured as an alternative or in addition to PIQ rules.

 A door access rule can contain the following components: